TanjinToma/Cell-Segmentation/README.md

 # Accurate Cell Segmentation in Microscopy Imaging
 This repository provides the Python implementation of our work on **3D cell segmentation** in microscopy images.
 We propose a cascaded deep learning architecture [1] consisting of two deep learning networks: an **image regression network** and a **voxel-wise classification network**.
-First, the double-decoder U-Net-based image regression network estimates two **Euclidean distance maps**, including an enhanced cell-interior map and a border map.
+First, the double-decoder U-Net-based image regression network estimates two **Euclidean distance maps**, including an enhanced cell-interior map and a border-enhanced map.
 Next, the difference of these two maps is fed as input to another U-Net-based voxel-wise classification network, which outputs a **semantic segmentation mask**.
 Finally, an instance-wise mask is provided by utilizing the outputs of the two networks in a classical **seeded watershed** approach.

 ![cell-segmentation](cell_segmentation_overview_diagram.png)
 ---